venfrancis/recommended-links/readme.txt

 == Description ==

-Best for users that likes to show where they have positively reviewed, featured, and awarded from other sites.
+Best for users that likes to show where they have positively reviewed, featured, and awarded from other sites in a two column layout (http://ven.revereasia.com/projects/wordpress/plugins/recommended-links/screenshot/rc-link.png).
 The plugin adds a rel="nofollow" attribute allows you to tell the search engines that you do not want the link to pass any link value (a.k.a.
 "PageRank"), that it should not be counted as an endorsement of the target page.
 This eliminates the value of the link for spammers, which is why Google invented it in the first place.

 == Installation ==